svdavid/NEUS642/README.md

 * Preparation of an exercise for at least one session

 ### Developing an exercise
-All exercises will follow the format established in the [Python Neurobootcamp](https://github.com/dasaderi/python_neurobootcamp)(days 2 through 4) and [last year's course](https://github.com/bburan/NEUS642/notebooks/2018).
+All exercises will follow the format established in the [Python Neurobootcamp](https://github.com/dasaderi/python_neurobootcamp)(days 2 through 4) and [previous years' courses](https://github.com/bburan/NEUS642/notebooks/2018).

 Material for this course will be made freely available as a learning resource for future scientists, both at OHSU and elsewhere.
 Therefore, we ask that all datasets and materials be licensed under a [Creative Commons](https://creativecommons.org) license and the [BSD license](https://opensource.org/licenses/BSD-3-Clause).

-You'll be asked to develop a two-hour exercise based on a dataset you'd like to work with.
+You'll be asked to develop a 90-minute exercise based on a dataset you'd like to work with.
 This dataset can be from your own work or obtained from a lab.
-The exercise will be formatted as a Jupyter Notebook and uploaded to the [NEUS642 webpage](https://github.com/bburan/NEUS642) prior to the start of class.
+The exercise will be formatted as a Jupyter Notebook and uploaded to the [NEUS642 webpage](https://github.com/svdavid/NEUS642) prior to the start of class.
 If you require additional third-party packages for running the exercise, please check with the course instructors so that instructions for installing the packages can be provided to students in advance.

 All exercises must contain sufficient background to the problem that gives your classmates sufficient background to understand the problem.
 Your classmates are neuroscientists, but will need some additional, domain-specific knowledge to understand the problem.
 Do not skip this step, or you will lose your classmates!